Syracuse Basketball: Rick Pitino wants Jim Boeheim on tourney's selection committee

 In Hale's piece, he wrote that Michigan State head coach Tom Izzo, also a Hall of Famer, agrees with Pitino that the NCAA Tournament's selection committee should have additional input from former coaches - and players - "rather than relying so heavily on athletic directors dissecting analytics."

 "There definitely should be some coaches and players on that thing to bring some levity to as crazy as it's gotten," Izzo said, according to Hale.
 "I never know what the NET means, what KenPom means, what ESPN means or the Daily News.
-There's so many things out there right now that do influence [the committee]."
+There's so many things out there right now that do influence ."

 I'm the first to acknowledge that, year after year, there will be some teams that feel that they got snubbed on Selection Sunday, and that will never change.
 Selection-committee members are human beings like the rest of us, and we all have our opinions.
 The at-large squads picked for the annual Big Dance is a somewhat subjective process.